Roethlisberger, Steelers in playoffs after OT win | Times Leader

 “We’re big fans of game-winning kicks,” the Steelers tweeted shortly after midnight.

-Hours earlier, Chris Boswell made a 36-yard field goal with 1:56 remaining to win the game for Pittsburgh.
+Hours earlier, Chris Boswell made with 1:56 remaining to win the game for Pittsburgh.
 At the time, the Steelers (9-7-1) didn’t sound too worried about the possibility that a Chargers-Raiders tie could still knock them out.

 “I’m just happy for Ben,” Boswell said.
 “We’re sending him to the playoffs.
 This team deserves it.”